irmen/Pyro4/docs/source/clientcode.rst

 You select the serializer to be used by setting the ``SERIALIZER`` config item.
 (See the :doc:`/config` chapter).
 The valid choices are the names of the serializer from the list mentioned above.
+If you're using pickle, and need to control the pickle protocol version that is used, you can do so with the ``PICKLE_PROTOCOL_VERSION`` config item.
+By default Pyro will use the highest one available.

 .. note::
     Since Pyro 4.20 the default serializer is "``serpent``".